Production Mechanic I (100868)

 - Certifications & Licenses:

-- Will be required to obtain and maintain a T-1 in accordance with the educational and operational criteria established by the State of New Jersey within the specified time frame
+- Will be required to obtain and maintain a T-2 and W-1 in accord with the educational and operational criteria established by the State of New Jersey.

-- Drivers license required.
-CDL B will be required to obtain within specified time frame..
+- Valid drivers license; CDL B preferred.
+CDL B will be required to obtain within specific time frame.

 Join American Water...We Keep Life Flowing™